-- Do You Have to Pay Inheritance Tax If a Relative Leaves You Money?
+Do You Pay Inheritance Tax on a POD Account?

 When you inherit money or property, the odds are good that you won't have to pay inheritance tax on it.
 Only a handful states impose an inheritance tax, so unless you or the deceased live in one of those states, or you inherit property there, there's no tax.
 If you inherit a payable-on-death account, you can bypass probate but it doesn't help you dodge any inheritance taxes that are due.

-Outside of those states, you're off the hook.
-What's more, even in these states there's no tax if you inherit the POD account or other assets from your spouse.
+Outside of those states, you're off the hook as far as inheritance taxes are concerned.
+What's more, even in these states, there's no tax if you inherit the POD account or other assets from your spouse.
 Some states also exempt the deceased's children from inheritance tax, or only require a minimum payment.
 The more distant your relationship, the more you pay: if a good friend names you on his POD account, you pay the full tax.